gtii123/fast-temporal-efficient-training/README.md

-# Exploring Temporal Information Dynamics in Spiking Neural Networks Fast Temporal Efficient Training
+# Exploring Temporal Information Dynamics in Spiking Neural Networks: Fast Temporal Efficient Training
-Hi, well come to the github home of paper "Exploring Temporal Information Dynamics in Spiking Neural Networks Fast Temporal Efficient Training".
+Hi, well come to the github home of paper "Exploring Temporal Information Dynamics in Spiking Neural Networks: Fast Temporal Efficient Training".
 You can use our codes, and we provide .pth files with you at https://pan.baidu.com/s/1UlKI2rLdj-PGl_TPrSfNHw, password: ffh5, to copy our experiment
 ## Prerequisites
 ****
 The Following Setup is tested and it is working: